 MOYSHE-LEYZER AYZENSHTADT (January 13, 1869-November 27, 1943)

-Born in Nyesvizh (Niasviž), Byelorussia.
-By age thirteen he had already written correspondences in Hamelits (The advocate) and Hatsfira (The siren).
-He studied in the Volozhin yeshiva, and from 1889 he was a student at Berlin University and in the Hochschule für die Wissenschaft des Judentums (Higher Institute for Jewish Studies).
-He received his doctorate for a dissertation concerned with Bible criticism in Talmudic literature.
-For a time he was a teacher of Jewish subjects in a number of high schools in Russia, later becoming a rabbi in Rostov-on-Don and from 1910 in St. Petersburg.
-From his student years, he wrote stories, reviews, and essays on current events in Hebrew, Russian-Yiddish, and German periodicals.
-In Yiddish he wrote a sketch in Hoyz-fraynd (House friend), no. 5, with the title “Vu zaynen zey?”
+A historian and literary scholar, he was born in Nyesvizh (Niasviž), Byelorussia, into the home of a teacher and Hebraist.
+He received a Jewish education, and by age thirteen he had already published correspondence pieces in Hamelits (The advocate) and Hatsfira (The times).
+He later studied in the Volozhin yeshiva, moving on to Minsl to receive a secular education.
+From 1889 he was a student of philosophy, Oriental languages, literature, and history at Berlin University and in the Hochschule für die Wissenschaft des Judentums (Higher Institute for Jewish Studies).
+He received his doctorate from the Hochschule for a dissertation concerned with Bible criticism in Talmudic literature.
+For a time he was a teacher of Jewish subjects in a Jewish orphanage in St. Petersburg and a number of high schools.
+Over the years 1900-1910, he was a rabbi in Rostov-on-Don and from 1910 in St. Petersburg.
+He led a project to reform the old cheder system.
+From his student years, he published in Hebrew, Yiddish, and German newspapers which carried his human-interest pieces, stories, reviews, and current events articles, principally on issues concerning education, as well as translating a series of works from other languages in Hebrew and Russian.
+In Yiddish he wrote articles for Y. L. Perets’s journal Hoyz-fraynd (House friend), as well as sketch in Hoyz-fraynd, no. 5, with the title “Vu zaynen zey?”
 (Who are they?).
-He contributed to Yud (Jew) with a series of articles about education, also in Fraynd (Friend), Der tog (The day), and Sh.
+He contributed to Yud (Jew) with a series of articles about education, also in Der fraynd (The friend), Der tog (The day), and Sh.
 Frug’s Luekh fir erd-arbayter (Calendar for farmers).
-He authored Nokh der groyse sreyfe, ertseylung (After the great fire, a story) (Vilna, 1901), 16 pp. He worked on a major work in Yiddish—Di aynlaytung in talmud (Introduction to Talmud).
-Later he emigrated to Paris, and after Hitler’s march into France in 1942, he came to the United States.
-He died in New York.
+From 1910 he was a member of the editorial board of the Russian-language educational periodical ‘News of Jewish education’ in St. Petersburg, and in 1918 he was coeditor of a number of textbooks for Jewish youth.
+In the early 1920s, he was professor of Talmudic literature at the Petrograd Jewish University.
+During those years, he was working on a major project in Yiddish entitled Di aynlaytung in talmud (Introduction to Talmud).
+He subsequently emigrated to Paris and after Hitler’s march into France, he came to the United States in 1942.
+Other work by him include: Nokh der groyse sreyfe, ertseylung (After the great fire, a story) (Vilna, 1901), 16 pp. He died in New York.
 Further details can be found in: Getzel Kressel, Leksikon hasifrut haivrit (Handbook of Hebrew literature) (Merḥavya, 1967).

 Sources: Zalmen Reyzen, Leksikon, vol. 1; Algemayne entsiklopedye (General encyclopedia), vol. 2.